bhatiak2050/minecraft_server_manager/README.md

 - Server name will be the name of the directory where server will be led.
 - NOTE: Do not provide Mod loader argument for Spigot or paper servers.
+- NOTE 2: Run the script with sudo priviledges.

 ## License
 I have chosen to license this project under the GNU GPLv3.